 Setting Up a Practice of Better Lawyer Note-Taking

-It is easy to see how good detailed notes can be helpful, but seeing their value does not make it easy to take them.
+It is easy to see how well-detailed notes can be helpful, but seeing their value does not make it easy to take them.
 After all, we all know the value of exercise but we aren’t at the gym every day.

 If you want to set up a better system for note-taking, try incorporating these tasks into your routine.